Personalize Your Management Graduate Degree with an In-demand Concentration

 ― Rachel MacKelcan, MS Management ’18

-Career options and outlook for M.S. in Management graduates
+Career Options and Outlook for M.S. in Management Graduates

 Management is a field with high income potential that is also seeing strong job growth.
 According to the US Bureau of Labor Statistics, the median annual wage of $105,660 for management occupations in 2019 was the highest among all major occupations.
 Management positions are forecast to add 505,000 new jobs from 2019-2029, growing faster than the average for all occupations.

 Like the concentrations available within our Master of Science in Management, there are a wide range of management roles and career paths.
-You can use the below tool, powered by Burning Glass Technologies’ real-time job market analytics, to explore market demand, required skills, and relative salary levels for positions related to your area of interest.
-When you become an Merrimack College graduate student, your advisor in the O’Brien Center for Career Development will help you dive into your personal Burning Glass report and create a plan to make you a desirable candidate for the job or career that you want to pursue.
+You can use the below tool, powered by Burning Glass Technologies’ real-time job market analytics, to explore market demand, required skills and relative salary levels for positions related to your area of interest.
+When you become a Merrimack College graduate student, your advisor in the O’Brien Center for Career Development will help you dive into your personal Burning Glass report and create a plan to make you a desirable candidate for the job or career that you want to pursue.

-What you’ll learn in the Master of Science in Management
+What You’ll Learn in the Master of Science in Management

 In Merrimack’s 32-credit master’s in management program, you will gain a strong business base as you build your custom pathway with electives and concentrations added to the core curriculum.
 Business undergraduate majors complete 12 credit hours of core courses and 20 credit hours of electives, while non-business undergraduate majors complete 20 credit hours of core and 12 credit hours of electives.

 Regardless of your background, you can be sure you are acquiring the skills and knowledge that go beyond today’s job requirements to future proof your career.
-The competencies in our MSM instill skills and business insight to help you succeed in management and leadership roles:
+The competencies in our MSM degree instill skills and business insight to help you succeed in management and leadership roles:

 Analysis – The ability to interpret and synthesize information and to draw reasoned conclusions.

-Communication – The ability to articulate and deliver a business proposal, recommendation, or analysis for a particular purpose in both a written document and in a presentation format.
+Communication – The ability to articulate and deliver a business proposal, recommendation or analysis for a particular purpose in both a written document and in a presentation format.

 Cross-Functional Management – The ability to understand and apply how decisions in one functional area of a business may impact the performance in other functional areas.